by-shou/watchProject/README.md

 # watchProject
-The creation of a watch (please add more info as the project is developed).
+The creation of a watch in order to practice some git, github, JS, HTML, and CSS.
+Looking for creating a better one soon!